kittykatattack/ga/README.md

 - A loading progress bar for game assets.
 - Make sprites shoot things with `shoot`.
 - Easily plot sprites in a grid formation with `grid`.
+- Use a `tilingSprite` to easily create a seamless scrolling background.
 - Tiled Editor support using `makeTiledWorld`.
 Design your game in Tiled Editor and access all the sprites, layers and objects directly in your game code.
 It's an extremely fun, quick and easy way to make